Berkeley-Data/e2e-data-science/README.md

    4.1.
 EDA

+    TLDR: Run this notebook end to end.

     Once the data is prepared and ready for analysis, the next phase is exploratory data analysis (EDA).
 The code for this stage can be found in the `04-Data-Science-ML/04.1-EDA` notebook.
 Here, data scientists will explore trends, visualize data distributions, and generate insights that inform the modeling process.

    4.2.
 Model Creation

+    TLDR: Run this notebook end to end.

     In this step, multiple models are developed and each step of experimentation is logged in MLflow.
 Unity Catalog offers seamless integration with MLflow, simplifying experiment tracking and model management.
 Within the `04-Data-Science-ML/04.2-predictive_model_creation` notebook, you will:
     - Create and run different model experiments.
     - Record experiment results in MLflow.